Table of Contents

 Let’s see what safety regulators had to say at this point in their promptly acknowledged investigation.
 Tesla customers must pay $10,000 for access to updates to the Full Self-Driving Capability software.

 We asked Tesla.
-What we know so far, is the carmaker claims it IDs beta-test drivers by monitoring their driving and assigning a safety score as part of its self-driving update.
-But Tesla has not described how the software update was done after a car on autopilot struck a person or object when the driver was not paying attention.
-Obviously, this is a potential safety risk.
+So far, the carmaker claims it IDs beta-test drivers by monitoring their driving and assigning a safety score as part of its self-driving update.
+But Tesla had not described how the software update was done after a car on autopilot struck a person or object when the driver was not paying attention.
+This is a potential safety risk.

 The NTSB’s findings are critical information for California personal injury attorneys and consumer watchdogs attempting to hold negligent parties accountable and recover compensation for injured clients and first responders potentially run over or killed in more than a dozen collisions caused by Tesla safety issues.

-If crashes resulted, NHTSA wants the emergency vehicle and data about the crash scenes.
+NHTSA will want the emergency vehicle and data about the crash scenes if crashes result.

-The agency’s access is a toll phone number away at 888-327-4236 if you seek to report additional information and help in the investigation of the Elon Musk over the air update issues, or anything else the agency will find helpful.
+The agency’s access is a toll phone number away at 888-327-4236 if you seek to report additional information and help investigate the Elon Musk over-the-air update issues or anything else the agency will find helpful.

-If you seek to timely file a lawsuit, you must speak to a personal injury or wrongful death attorney before the statute of limitations expires, so act quickly over these potential safety issues.
+Suppose you seek to timely file a lawsuit.
+In that case, you must speak to a personal injury or wrongful death attorney before the statute of limitations expires, so act quickly over these potential safety issues.

-The Tesla vehicle that struck and killed driver Walter Huang was noted by the NTSB to be caused by a primary failure of Tesla’s autopilot features, as well as distracted driving.
-Huang was playing video games on his iPhone while his Tesla autopilot function was turned on, putting him in danger of losing focus and attention on the road.
+The NTSB noted that the Tesla vehicle that struck and killed driver Walter Huang was caused by a primary failure of Tesla’s autopilot features, as well as distracted driving.
+Huang played video games on his iPhone while his Tesla autopilot function was turned on, putting him in danger of losing focus and attention on the road.

 Tesla’s autopilot system, combined with his diversion to his Smartphone, proved to be Huang’s undoing.
 The NTSB discovered that the Tesla SUV swerved into a concrete highway barrier at an increasing speed, failing to utilize safety measures or braking systems.

-Finally, if Tesla’s autopilot system had been able to keep an eye on Huang’s inattentiveness and sound an alarm, Huang might have been able to regain control of the car and take preventative measures to avoid the collision.
+Finally, suppose Tesla’s autopilot system had been able to keep an eye on Huang’s inattentiveness and sound an alarm.
+In that case, Huang might have regained control of the car and taken preventative measures to avoid the collision.